Let's Talk About It

-The album debuted and peaked at number four on the US Billboard 200 and was later certified gold by the Recording Industry Association of America (RIAA).
+The album earned mixed to positive reviews from music critics and debuted and peaked at number four on the US Billboard 200.
+While it was later certified gold by the Recording Industry Association of America (RIAA), none of the album's singles achieved the level of success seen with Emotional.
 Promotion of Let's Talk About It was cut short due to Thomas' brother being gunned down several months after the album's release.
-The album was one of many albums released on Bad Boy Records that underperformed under the Universal distribution deal.
-As a result, Thomas left the label in 2005, while Bad Boy left Universal for a distribution deal with Atlantic Records in the same year.
+It would mark the singer's final release with the Bad Boy label.